atharvahans1/knowledge-dag/README.md

 ## Running the notebook on Google Colab
 It is recommended that you run the notebook locally (on your personal computer) since Pymc3 runs slower on Google Colab.

+You can download sample data from Sample_Data folder.

 You can access the notebook using Google Colab [here](https://colab.research.google.com/drive/1z_DAoyURAGzJhYD-PagPrPetvbtUH4ba?usp=sharing).